ajyoon/blur/README.md

     nosetests tests/*.py

 #### Building the documentation
-To build the documentation you must have ``Sphinx`` and ``sphinxcontrib-fulltoc`` installed:
+To get the requirements to build the documentation, navigate to the docs folder and install from doc_requirements.txt

-    pip install sphinx
+    cd doc
-    pip install sphinxcontrib-fulltoc
+    pip install -r doc_requirements.txt

 To build, simply navigate to the ``doc`` folder and call ``make html``